QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 total_revenue
 ```

-## Constructing  a Python Class
+## A Python Class

 +++

-Earlier, we simulated an ascending bid auction step by step.
+Above we simulated an ascending bid auction step by step.

 When defining  functions, we repeatedly computed some intermediate objects because our Python function loses track of variables once the  function is executed.

 That of course led  to redundancy in our code

-It is much more efficient  to compile all the aforementioned code into a class that  records information about all rounds.
+It is much more efficient  to collect all of the aforementioned code into a class that  records information about all rounds.

 ```{code-cell} ipython3
 class ascending_bid_auction: